nixon-voxell/apu_final_year_project/design_implementation.typ

 This highlights the exceptional capabilities and distinctiveness of our library, setting it apart as a groundbreaking innovation in game development.

 The heart of #velyst is the compiler.
-The compiler is responsible for compiling Typst content into a usable data structure in Rust called `Content`.
+The compiler is responsible for compiling Typst content into a usable data structure in Rust called `Content` @madje2022programmable.
 This data structure is the heart of Typst, it can be used to represent any part of the Typst document, in our case the entire document.
 This process will be done every frame, which makes it curcial for it to be optimized.
 Once the compilation is done, the content will then be converted into a Vello scene which is sent to the GPU for accelerated vector graphics rendering.